GSG-K3/Football-Team/README.md

 As a user, he can pick any country he likes.<br>
 As a user, through the click on any country can get the leagues in this country and display the league is start and finish .<br>
 As a user, through the click on any league it display the league team.<br>

+#how to run
+1- clone
+2- run npm i
+3- run npm start
+4- open your browser and typeing url : localhost:3000

 Team:<br>